 | Crosswind | wind speed × sin(angle) | Angle 90° = all crosswind |

-Get the wind from real weather: METAR Decoder · Can I Fly Now?
+Pull real wind numbers to run through this: METAR Decoder · Can I Fly Now?